nus-mmsys/QUETRA/README.md

 - `repIndex` is the index of the representation being played
 - `videoBitrate` is the average bitrate of the representation being played
 - `bufferLength` is the current buffer occupancy
-- `throughput` is the throughput of the segment downloaded if this line corresponds to the segment arrival event, or is 0 otherwise.
+- `throughput` is the throughput of the segment downloaded if this line corresponds to the segment arrival event, or is 0 otherwise
-- `event` is either `playing` or `arrival`.  `playing` corresponds to either a playback quality change event or a periodic log event, while `arrival` corresponds to the segment arrival event.
+- `event` is either `playing` or `arrival`.  `playing` corresponds to either a playback quality change event or a periodic log event, while `arrival` corresponds to the segment arrival event
 - `bufferCapacity` is the buffer capacity

 The time-event logs are then used to produce the final results in a file named `<output>.csv` in the `result` directory, where each line has the following format: